-26. The Executive Committee will retain no copies of CRC but may retain written records of communication with individuals whose CRC indicate a relevant offence, as well as copies of its decisions and written reasons for decisions.
+- 28. The Screening Committee will not retain copies of CRC and CARC. - 29.
+The following records will be retained/documented: - 29.1 Written records of communication with individuals whose CRC, CARC or SDF indicate a relevant offence. - 29.2 Copies of decisions and written reasons for decisions made by the SM Screening Committee. - 29.3 Validity dates of CRC and CARC, original copies will be returned or destroyed. - 30.
 All records will be maintained in a confidential manner and will not be disclosed to others except with the written permission of the individual, as required by law, or for use in legal, quasi-legal or disciplinary proceedings conducted by SM.